afourmy/pyGISS/README.md

 pip install pyproj
 ```

-For the QT version of pyGISS, pyQT5 is required: it can be download from the [Riverband website](https://www.riverbankcomputing.com/software/pyqt/download5)
+For the Qt version of pyGISS, pyQt5 is required: it can be download from the [Riverband website](https://www.riverbankcomputing.com/software/pyqt/download5)

 For the tkinter version of the extended PyGISS, Pillow (ImageTk) is required: it can be installed directly via pip.